 “Ah!
 I need solitude.
 I have come forth to this hill at sunset to see the forms of the mountains on the horizon – to behold and commune with something grander than man.
 Their mere distance and unprofaneness is an infinite encouragement.
 It is with infinite yearning and aspiration that I seek solitude, more and more resolved and strong; but with a certain weakness that I seek society ever. — Henry David Thoreau

 When we take the time to contemplate or think carefully will help us avoid making errors in judgment.

 “To seek solitude like a wild animal.
 That is my only ambition.” — Dalai Lama

-There are many things to contemplate.
+When you have the time and the right mindset, you will find many things to think about and to contemplate.
 What does it mean if we are not alone in the universe, or what if we are?
 What happens to my consciousness when I die?
 These types of questions are necessary to give our lives perspective.
 Contemplating these kinds of questions is a way of sparking our creative minds.

 The problem is our modern culture does not value personal time.
 It looks at contemplation as a waste of time.
 It doesn’t appear that anything productive is taking place.
 The cultural narrative is all about being 100% you being productive 100% of the time.
 It is this constant drive for productivity that is unhealthy for our minds and our bodies.

-We lose connection with our natural creative and intuitive abilities when we don’t make time to contemplate.
+We lose connection with our natural creative and intuitive abilities when we don’t make time to contemplate or think carefully.
 Our intuition wants to speak to us, but we are too busy most of the time.
 So, spending time alone gives our intuition time and space to talk to us.